katarinagresova/DSIB01_2021/cli.md

 ![](https://github.com/katarinagresova/DSIB01_2021/raw/gh-pages/assets/img/file_system.svg)

 At the top is the **root directory** that holds everything else.
-We refer to it using a slash character, `/`, on its own; this character is the leading slash in `/Users/student`.
+We refer to it using a slash character, `/`, on its own; this character is the leading slash in `/home/student`.

-Inside that directory are several other directories: `bin` (which is where some built-in programs are stored), `data` (for miscellaneous data files), `Users` (where users’ personal directories are located), `tmp` (for temporary files that don’t need to be stored long-term), and so on.
+Inside that directory are several other directories: `bin` (which is where some built-in programs are stored), `data` (for miscellaneous data files), `home` (where users’ personal directories are located), `tmp` (for temporary files that don’t need to be stored long-term), and so on.

-We know that our current working directory `/Users/student` is stored inside `/Users` because `/Users` is the first part of its name.
-Similarly, we know that `/Users` is stored inside the root directory `/` because its name begins with `/`.
+We know that our current working directory `/home/student` is stored inside `/home` because `/home` is the first part of its name.
+Similarly, we know that `/home` is stored inside the root directory `/` because its name begins with `/`.

 Typically, when you open a new command prompt, you will be in your home directory to start.